 Academic Costume Code

-- Mu Alpha Theta (gold and Carolina blue cords)
+- Mu Alpha Theta (gold and Carolina blue double cord)

-- Phi Beta Lambda (royal blue and gold cords)
+- Phi Beta Lambda (gold and royal blue double cord)

 - Phi Theta Kappa (gold tassel)

 - Veterans (red, white, and blue cord)